XOP/design-system-starter/README.md

 It is not opinionated nor forced recommendation, it's for demo purpose only.
 Another staple of the DS Template is [Typescript](https://www.typescriptlang.org/).

+### Features at a glance:

+- Separate packages for UI, Icons, Design Tokens and more
+- Automated icons generation from SVG
+- Automated CSS generation from JS values
+- Example app to see everything in action
+- Storybook development and interactive documentation
+- Documentation website, auto-documenting components
+- Visual Regression Testing for UI library
+- Changelog generation and smart versioning
+- Packages versions synchronization

 Now let's see what project consists of and what technologies are under the hood.